 Originally posted Jun 21, 2017

+Barbara Marder is a lung cancer survivor on immunotherapy.
 To look at her, 74-year-old Barbara Marder is the picture of health.
 She plays golf, loves to swim, snorkel, and kayak.
 She has traveled extensively to Africa, South America, China, Japan and Spain.
 Closer to home, she regularly visits national parks throughout the country.
 She’s involved in theatre groups, her church, book club and bridge club.
-Barbara is also a lung cancer survivor, diagnosed in 2012.
+Barbara is living with lung cancer.
+She was diagnosed in 2012.

 In early 2012, Barbara visited her a pulmonologist after five months of respiratory infections that didn’t respond to treatment.
 A biopsy revealed a cancerous growth on the lower lobe of the right lung.
 The tumor and surrounding lymph nodes were quickly removed, and all margins appeared clear.
 She elected to have a round of chemotherapy as a preventative measure.